myersm0/sf/docs/DEVELOPMENT.md

 **No TUI framework.** The picker uses raw terminal mode directly via libc, same as cdm.
 This avoids a dependency on ratatui or similar and keeps the interaction model simple: print a numbered list, read a digit, done.

 **Visit tracking scoped to sf.** Unlike cdm which hooks into every `cd`, sf only records visits when a directory is selected through its own picker.
 This keeps the co-access graph focused on intentional navigation rather than incidental directory changes.
+However, integration with cdm's history is planned as an option (see future directions).

+**Multi-location with no primary.** A directory can exist on multiple drives.
+All copies are peers — there's no primary designation. `resolve_key` checks each registered location and uses the first accessible one. `sf audit` verifies presence and can detect drift once content hashing is implemented.

 ## Building